Kanomble/celery_blast/README.md

 ## SNAKEMAKE tasks with celery
 In order to allow reproducability and allow an easy workflow understanding, the workflow engine snakemake is used.
 Snakemake associated snakefiles reside in a static directory `celery_blast/celery_blast/static/`.
+In addition they can be used outside this application, e.g. if the researcher needs to use additional settings or want to implement own post-processing procedures.
-Different snakefiles are designed to execute the desired workflow.
+Different snakefiles are designed to execute the desired workflows.
+Currently, there are Snakefiles for the One-Way BLAST remote and local searches and the reciprocal BLAST analysis.
 Execution of snakemake is wrapped in functions of the `tasks.py` files, which are decorated with the celery `@shared_task` decorator.
-Those function use the `subprocess.Popen` interface to spawn the snakemake process.
+Those functions are queued up by celery and are processed by the celery worker.
+Snakemake is executed with the `subprocess.Popen` interface which spawns a child process for every Snakemake workflow.

 Furthermore, snakemake is executed with the `--wms-monitor` parameter, that enables snakemake communication with [Panoptes](https://github.com/panoptes-organization/monitor-schema).
 In addition [Flower](https://flower.readthedocs.io/en/latest/) can be used to monitor the celery tasks.